uplandimports/UplandImports_replit/README.md

 - **Node Runtime**: `@vercel/node@3.0.7`

 ### Troubleshooting
-If you see "Function Runtimes must have a valid version" error:
+If you see Node.js version errors:
+- Project uses Node.js 18.x (specified in .nvmrc and vercel.json)
-- The vercel.json is configured with the correct runtime version
+- Vercel will automatically use the correct version
-- Ensure you're using the latest Vercel CLI
+- If manual override needed: Set Node.js version to 18.x in Vercel Project Settings

+Common deployment issues:
-- Check that all environment variables are set in Vercel dashboard
+- Ensure environment variables are set in Vercel dashboard
+- Check that build command completes successfully
+- Verify API functions are properly configured

 ### Local Development